kirilllzaitsev/kirilllzaitsev.github.io/_posts/2023-07-15-postproc-img-segm.md

 ## Morphological transformations

-Much cheaper in terms of runtime than CRF, our final class of refinement methods is morphological transformations.
+Much cheaper than CRF in terms of computational costs, our final class of refinement methods is morphological transformations.
 Applied mostly to binary images, these transformations can be used to remove noise, fill holes, manipulate object thickness, and more.
 A nice illustration of the popular transformations can be found [here](https://opencv24-python-tutorials.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_morphological_ops/py_morphological_ops.html).
 Continuing with the task of contrail segmentation, let's take a look at just two of them - Opening and Closing - and see how they affect the prediction.

+To understand how they work, we first need to get familiar with the two foundational operations - erosion and dilation.
+Erosion slides a kernel of ones over the binary image and sets the pixel to 1 only if **all the pixels** under the kernel are ones.
+Dilation, on the other hand, sets the pixel to 1 if **at least one pixel** under the kernel is 1.
+And now coming back to Opening and Closing.

 Opening is erosion followed by dilation.
 Removal of noise from a binary mask is a standard use case for this transformation.